-- Must be able to work various shifts, including nights, weekends, and holidays.
+- Must be able to work various shifts which include working on weekends and holidays.

-- Ability to pass a pre-employment background investigation, to include but not limited to, a drug screening and an oral interview.
+- Ability to pass a pre-employment background investigation, to include but not limited to, a physical examination with drug screening and an oral interview.

 This classification specification does not constitute an employment agreement between the employer and employee and is subject to change by the employer as the needs of the employer and requirements of the position change.